 A deciduous tree to 7 m.
-Bark greenish grey when young, turning darker with age.
-Branchlets glabrous, purplish red or greenish, turning darker.
-Buds, ovoid, with four pairs of scales.
-Leaves ovate in outline, base subcordate to rounded, three lobed, 6–15 × 5–21 cm, lobes broadly ovate, apically acute or acuminate, margins remotely entire, upper surface glossy green, lower surface paler, glabrous except for tufts in vein axils; petiole 2–4 cm long, red, glabrous.
+Bark greenish-grey when young, turning darker with age.
+Branchlets glabrous, purplish-red or greenish, turning darker.
+Buds ovoid, with four pairs of scales.
+Leaves ovate in outline, base subcordate to rounded, 3-lobed, 6–15 × 5–21 cm, lobes broadly ovate, apically acute or acuminate, margins remotely entire, upper surface glossy green, lower surface paler, glabrous except for tufts in vein axils; petiole 2–4 cm long, red, glabrous.
 Inflorescence, terminal, corymbose, >10 flowered.
-Flowers 5-merous, usually dioecious, pedicels long and slender, sepals and petals oblong to ovate, sepals red, petals white, petals as long, or longer than sepals, stamens eight, inserted in the inside of the nectar disc.
-Samaras 4 to 6 cm long, wings spreading obtusely to nearly horizontally.
+Flowers 5-merous, usually dioecious, pedicels long and slender, sepals and petals oblong to ovate, sepals red, petals white, petals as long or longer than sepals, stamens eight, inserted inside of the nectar disc.
+Samaras 4–6 cm long, wings spreading obtusely to nearly horizontally.
 Nutlets ovoid.
-Flowering April, fruiting in October (van Gelderen et al. 1994; Xu et al. 2008).
+Flowering in April, fruiting in October. (van Gelderen et al. 1994; Xu et al. 2008).

 Distribution Myanmar China Southern Yunnan Thailand Vietnam

-Habitat Moist forests, along water courses between 1200 and 2400 m.
+Habitat Moist forests along water courses between 1200 and 2400 m asl.

 USDA Hardiness Zone 9-10